eternalseptember/MEAN/README.md

 2. Added an IncrementUpvotes function to the PostsCtrl controller.
 Not sure how comments were supposed to be upvoted in the tutorial.

+3. In the "Beginning Node" section, rather than just move the index and app.js files to their destination folders, I copied the file and then renamed it.